tindyc/tindycportfolio/README.md

 During the testing phase, I noticed that the heading texts on the landing page goes over the background image with mobile devices.
 In order to resolve this issue, the `font-size` and `height` property values were added in a media query.

+### Improvement
+In the future, I would like to improve the performance of the site for devices, all the images need to be optimize for devices using  media queries for image swapping to a lower resolution image for devices.
+In addition, I would like to implement a "Skills" section to showcase my capabilities with progress bars/circles with added animation on hover on the portfolio section.

 ## Deployment
 ---
 This webpage is hosted using GitHub pages, deployed directly from the master branch.